vitejs/vite/docs/guide/api-plugin.md

 These hooks also have an extended `options` parameter with additional Vite-specific properties.
 You can read more in the [SSR documentation](/guide/ssr#ssr-specific-plugin-logic).

-During dev, `resolveId` will be called with the imported `source` and the proper `importer` value when resolving during the import analysis phase.
-Each imported URL will be resolved while transforming a JS source and normalized to a URL the browser can handle (relative paths will be transformed to absolute paths starting from root, and out-of-root paths will be prefixed with a `/@fs/` marker).
-When the browser request these modules, the Vite dev server no longer have information about the original `importer`.
-When `resolveId` is called for these URLs, the `importer` will be an absolute path for a generic `index.html` at root.
+Some `resolveId` calls' `importer` value may be an absolute path for a generic `index.html` at root as it's not always possible to derive the actual importer due to Vite's unbundled dev server pattern.
+For imports handled within Vite's resolve pipeline, the importer can be tracked during the import analysis phase, providing the correct `importer` value.

 The following hooks are called when the server is closed: